alecksmart/laravel-starter-kit/README.md

 # Notes

 We will try to keep this up-to-date.
-At the momemnt of writing, the latest Laravel version is 5.4.
+At the moment of writing, the latest Laravel version is 5.4.